 Perhaps the most important aspect of social media content pillars is coming up with a calendar.

-- What content you’re posting
+What content you’re posting

-- Which audiences you’re targeting
+Which audiences you’re targeting

-- Which social channels you’re hitting
+Which social channels you’re hitting

 For example, you might have a persona that’s super busy and can only take in bite-sized content during their lunch break.

-To break down your pillars even further, take a deep dive into your social media campaign analytics to see a data-driven “who’s who.”Looking at when and how people are consuming content content, you can fine-tune your calendar accordingly to make sure those personas are always in the loop based on their behaviour.
+To break down your pillars even further, you can refer to your social media campaign analytics to see a data-driven “who’s who.”

+By looking at when and how people are consuming content, you can fine-tune your calendar to make sure those personas are always in the loop based on their behaviour.

 A Fictional Example of Content Pillars in Action